 While the number of well-known and reputable brokers licensed by the SFC is still very small, more brands are looking to expand their presence in the LATAM regions, which is why it is useful to know how you can confirm an SFC authorization.

 Forex brokers are required to be fully transparent with their customers, so you should start by checking the official website of the broker of your choice and looking for any official information about the licenses and permissions issued to the respective brand.
-While some brokers provide links that can directly take you to the official register of the respective regulators, others simply provide the registration number of the license they have received.
+While some brokers provide links that can directly take you to the official register of the respective regulators, others simply show the registration number of the license they have received.

-We also recommend visiting the official website of the SFC to confirm whether a brokerage company has been registered with the regulator and holds a valid license issued by the Colombian regulator.
+We also recommend visiting the official website of the SFC to confirm whether a brokerage company has been registered with the regulator and holds a valid license issued by the Colombian financial watchdog.
 You can look up the register on the official website of the SFC regulator.
 Additionally, you can find more information on securities brokers in the section dedicated to the Registro Nacional de Agentes del Mercado de Valores (RNAMV), which translates to the National Registry of Securities Market Agents.

 Are Colombian Traders’ Funds Safe with Forex Brokers Operating in Colombia?

 The safety of Colombian traders and their funds depends on the integrity and regulatory compliance of the broker they have joined.
-Forex brokers regulated by the SFC are required to abide by strict AML and risk-management rules.
+Forex brokers licensed by the SFC are required to abide by strict AML and risk-management rules.
 These include mandatory Know Your Customer (KYC) check-ups as well as the implementation of investor protection tools like negative balance protection and compensation schemes.
-Such a safety net can also be secured by offshore brokers who have obtained licenses from ASIC, FCA, CySEC, or other reputable regulators.
+Such a safety net can also be secured by offshore brokers who have obtained licenses from ASIC, FCA, CySEC, or other reputable financial supervisors.

 Do Colombian Brokers Provide Negative Balance Protection?

-Colombian traders who wish to take advantage of negative balance protection will have to verify the respective broker’s policies and confirm whether they can add this additional layer of funds protection to their trading accounts.
+Colombian traders who wish to take advantage of negative balance protection will have to verify the respective broker’s policies and confirm whether they can add this additional layer of protection to their trading accounts.

 Are Colombian Traders Required to Pay Tax on Forex Trading Income?

 While Colombians are required to pay a 15% CG tax on the sale of assets like shares, bonds, and others, the income from the sale is subject to a CG tax only if investors have held the said assets for two or more years.
-In that case, it can be concluded that Colombian Forex traders who are typically speculating on the price of a currency pair without actually holding any asset are not subjected to a CG tax.
+In that case, it can be concluded that Colombian forex traders who are typically speculating on the price of a currency pair without actually holding any asset are not subjected to a CG tax.

-We advise Colombian traders to consult a local tax specialist to make sure they are well informed about the current taxation system within their jurisdiction.
+We advise Colombian traders to consult a local tax specialist to make sure they are well-informed about the current taxation system within their jurisdiction.

 How Does Leverage Available at Colombian Brokers Compare to Leverage at Brokers Regulated Offshore?